These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - Data dump of all cell data (optional)

-This BMS controller places on the CAN bus the applicable subset of the Standard Traction Pack Messages.
+This BMS master places on the CAN bus the applicable subset of the Standard Traction Pack Messages.

 Notes: